A simple one-room schoolhouse on a shady street…

-on a shady street, a picturesque frame church overlooking a mill, tilting tombstones in a segregated cemetery: These are the most evocative monuments that remain of African-Americans who for 150 years made up a quarter of this old village and contributed immeasurably to its life and character.
+…a picturesque frame church overlooking a mill, tilting tombstones in a segregated cemetery: These are the most evocative monuments that remain of African-Americans who for 150 years made up a quarter of this old village and contributed immeasurably to its life and character….

 They are all gone now—along with nearly all of the old white families—but their descendants cherish stories of a rich and remarkable past in this unusual Southern town.
 Follow along with the time-line of African-American experience in Waterford:

 By the early 1800s, Waterford was home to several

 free black families.
 Some owned their own homes.
 A number learned to read and write in defiance of Virginia laws prohibiting the teaching of African Americans.
 One, Nathan Minor, was buying a half quire (12 pages) of writing paper in 1816.
 In 1854, he wrote out his own will, a rarity for black people of the time.
 It was witnessed by three white men, two of them Quakers.
 Nevertheless, life was rarely easy for African Americans.

 In this Southern village.
 Main Street saw more than one slave auction as men from surrounding farms gathered to buy and sell laborers.
 But there were also manumissions, and local Quakers campaigned actively for the abolition of slavery.

 Meanwhile, through the 19th and 20th centuries, blacks and whites lived and worked closely together.
 The African-American men and boys plied their crafts and skills as fence builders and farm workers, coopers, millers, tanners, and blacksmiths.
 Nearly all the black women worked, as cooks, maids, nurses, and washerwomen.
 (An early resident recalled, smiling, that on washing day, “The bushes were all white with sheets spread out to dry.”)
 Through the years, several African Americans served village women of both races as midwives.